bitcraze/crazyflie-lib-python/docs/development/uart_communication.md

 Add the parameter `enable_serial_driver=True` to `cflib.crtp.init_drivers()` and connect to the Crazyflie using a serial URI.
 The serial URI has the form `serial://<name>` (e.g. `serial://ttyAMA0`, `serial://ttyUSB5`) or if the OS of the controlling device does not provide the name `serial://<device>` (e.g. `serial:///dev/ttyAMA0`).

-The following script might give an idea on how a first test of the setup might look like to print the console output of the Crazyflie on the Raspberry pi
+The following script might give an idea on how a first test of the setup might look like to print the log variables of the Crazyflie on the Raspberry pi

 ```python
 #!/usr/bin/env python3